Newtopia closes first fund of $50M to invest in LatAm startups – TechCrunch

 Early-stage venture capital fund Newtopia VC launched Monday with $50 million to invest in tech startups based in Latin America.

-The fund will invest between $250,000 and $1 million in startups at the seed stage to help them achieve the milestones needed on the path to raising a Series A.
+The fund will invest $100,000 in pre-seed startups and then between $250,000 and $1 million in startups at the seed stage to help them achieve the milestones needed on the path to raising a Series A.

 Newtopia is led by five major players in the regional entrepreneurial ecosystem:

-Note: Editor’s note: Due to a mistake from the firm, Exactly (DeFi) and Elevva (e-commerce brands) were removed from the list of investments.